ragyierawal/ghed_p8105_project/project_proposal.md

-Several countries rely on the WHO for healthcare, treatment, and research funding, and so it’s important to note where there are gaps, and where most costs lie, whether it be on primary health care or infectious diseases or noncommunicable diseases, etc.
+Several countries rely on the WHO for healthcare, treatment, and research funding, and so it’s important to note where there are gaps, and where most costs lie, whether it be on primary health care or infectious diseases or noncommunicable diseases.

 ## Intended Final Products